 "Don't be too harsh on yourself; you've improved tremendously."

 That uplifted her spirits for a while until her grandmother jokingly made the comment that she wouldn't have to worry about cooking if she married to a wealthy man.
 While the two older women chuckled at the comment, she briefly remembered the time where she had humiliated herself at the matchmakers.
 This memory made her cringe in panic, a knotting, twisting feeling in her stomach that would not come undone.
 She was snapped back to reality when her mother and grandmother headed through the door to the dining area, their arms full of food.
 She grabbed her share and followed them reluctantly, cheeks flushed and her stomach still in tangles.

 They all took their seats, the guest of honor at her father's right, her mother to the left, her grandmother beside the guest, and she sat to her mother's right, across from the honorable guest.
 Her eyes stayed down, she did not dare look up in fear that he was looking at her.
 Fiddling with the ends of her sleeves under the table, she sent a silent prayer to He-Xiangu in hopes for some sort of feminine charm.
 Her father began the prayers to the ancestors and Gods and the dinner began.

-Disclaimer: I do not own the motion picture "Mulan" or any of its characters.
+Disclaimer: The author does not own the motion picture "Mulan" or any of its characters.
 This story is written for creative purposes only; there is no monetary benefit.